karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

 - The customer submits a job by calling an Azure Function that has an HTTP endpoint trigger.
 This is the Client Function.
 - The submitted job is going to be picked up by the Orchestrator Function and it will call the Activity Function.
-- The Activity Function is going to run the query against the Azure Storage Table and return a result.
+- The Activity Function is going to run the query against the Azure Storage Table and return the result.
-- There is going to be an extra Azure Function that queries the orchestrator function and retrieves the status and the result of a submitted job.
+- There is going to be an extra Azure Function that queries the orchestrator function and retrieves the status and the result of a given job.

 Here's a diagram:

 ![async-http-api](/img/durable-function-async-http-api.png)

 - ``client-function``: submits the job that needs to be executed.
-- ``get-status-function``: it is used to retrieve the status and the result of a submitted job.
+- ``get-status-function``: it is used to retrieve the status and the result of a given job.
 - ``orchestrator-function``: Unwraps the parameters from the submitted job and calls the activity function.
 - ``query-storage-account-activity-function``: Runs a custom query in an Azure Storage Table.